anaorozco/xodr-sourcecode/README.md

 # xodr-sourcecode
-Extension for converting OpenDRIVE simulation data format to vector representation for GDAL (Geospatial Data Abstraction Library)
+Extension for converting OpenDRIVE simulation data format to vector representation for GDAL (Geospatial Data Abstraction Library) implemented in C++

 Source code from the master thesis at the Technical University of Munich (TUM) German Aerospace Center (DLR).